Car Accident Attorneys Serving Phoenix and Surrounding Areas in Arizona, Including Kingman, Bullhead City, and Mohave County

 Q: Do I need to file a police report if I was involved in a car crash?

 A: If you or someone else involved in the car accident has suffered an injury, then one of the drivers involved in the accident will have to report the incident to the relevant law enforcement authorities.
 Filing a police report is especially important if the accident was caused by another driver’s negligence.
 The auto accident report can help substantiate your claim and serve as evidence in your defense.
-Still, it is no substitute for hiring a team of Phoenix personal injury lawyers.
-While the police report can significantly help your claim, the experience of a personal injury attorney who focuses their practice on car accidents can mean the difference between getting little or no compensation after your accident and getting the maximum damages you deserve and are rightfully entitled to.
+Still, it is no substitute for hiring legal representation.
+While the police report can significantly help your claim, the experience of a personal injury attorney who focuses their practice on car accidents can mean the difference between getting little or no compensation after your crash and getting the maximum damages you deserve and are rightfully entitled to.